 - If parties are in agreement (e.g. with a financial settlement or divorce application), we can assist you in a very timely and cost effective manner

 - If parties are in dispute, we will provide you with a constructive and conciliatory approach towards prompt resolution.
 More particularly, we will:

 - provide you with a realistic range of outcomes at the outset

 - undertake to narrow the issues in dispute

-- dissuade you from making unnecessary inflammatory allegations against the other party (which do not assist your case but often cause more costs, hostility and delay)
+- dissuade you from making unnecessary inflammatory allegations against the other party (which may not assist your case but cause increased costs, hostility and delay)

 - not pass you from one lawyer to another and require you to start explaining your case again

 - ensure that costs are not unreasonably or unnecessarily incurred